viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XSysMon_SetCalibEnables(&XADCInstance, XSM_CFR1_CAL_ADC_OFFSET_MASK | XSM_CFR1_CAL_PS_OFFSET_MASK);
 ```

-Before activating an analog input and setting the Single Channel Mode, we need to set the ADCCLK divider ratio (see details explained in the chapter [Clocking](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#clocking-sampling-rate-and-bandwidth)).
+Before activating an analog input, we need to set the ADCCLK divider ratio (see details explained in the chapter [Clocking](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#clocking-sampling-rate-and-bandwidth)).

 ```c++
 // Set the ADCCLK frequency equal to 1/4 of the XADC input clock XSysMon_SetAdcClkDivisor( &XADCInstance, 4 );
 ```

-We activate the auxiliary input VAUX[1] in the single channel unipolar mode by the following call.
+We activate the auxiliary input VAUX[1] in the single channel unipolar continuous sampling mode by the following call.

 ```c++
 XSysMon_SetSingleChParams(